DanielTomlinsonSage/DanielTomlinsonSage/README.md

 <img align='right' src="https://netcash.co.za/wp-content/uploads/2019/11/sage-business-cloud-payroll.png" width="230">

 <h2> Hi, I'm Daniel! </h2>
-Welcome to the landing page for my Sage Git Profile, it is complimentary to my personal one.
-This is a private space where all my Sage Projects, along with relevant contact information are made accessible. <br/>
+Welcome to the landing page for my Sage Git Profile, which complements my personal one.
+This is a private space where all my Sage Projects and relevant contact information are made accessible. <br/>

 ### Profile
 ```javascript
 const daniel = {
   pronouns: "he" | "his",